On Time-Evolution in Quantum Gravity: No-Boundary: Compact Space

 \subsection{Nitty-Gritty of State Construction}

-Having demonstrated that, let us discuss what type of BRST-invariant states would lead to the trivial time-evolution of all correlation functions, i.e. exhibiting features of DeWitt's states \cite{DeWitt:1967yk}.
-These are the states that at the first glance would have been most desirable to have due to their manifest BRST invariance, built by the action of an arbitrary BRST-invariant operator on a (BRST-invariant) Hamiltonian eigenstate, say a vacuum $|\Omega\ra$.
-In other words, as a direct consequence of \eqref{dtO}, we have \beq \hat{H}\hat{O}|\Omega\ra=0\,, \eeq for a (fermionic) bosonic operator $O$ that (anti-)commutes with $\hat{\Pi}^c_0$ and satisfies $[\hat{Q},\hat{O}]=0$.
+Having demonstrated that, let us discuss what type of BRST-invariant states would lead to the trivial time-evolution of all correlation functions, i.e., exhibiting features of DeWitt's states \cite{DeWitt:1967yk}.
+These are the states that at the first glance would have been most desirable to have due to their manifest BRST invariance, built by the action of an arbitrary BRST-invariant operator on a (BRST-invariant) Hamiltonian eigenstate, say a vacuum $|\Omega\ra$. {In the following discussion we assume that $|\Omega\ra$ is a Poincar\'e-invariant eigenstate of the Hamiltonian with vanishing energy, i.e. $\hat{H}|\Omega\ra=0$.} In other words, as a direct consequence of \eqref{dtO}, we have \beq \hat{H}\hat{O}|\Omega\ra=0\,, \eeq for a (fermionic) bosonic operator $O$ that (anti-)commutes with $\hat{\Pi}^c_0$ and satisfies $[\hat{Q},\hat{O}]=0$.